How to Do Jumping Jacks: Benefits and Workout Circuit - Dr. Axe

 • Easy side lunges, left and right

-2. The Workout
+2. Workout

-Perform each exercise for 60 seconds.
-Rest for 15 seconds between each exercise.
-Once you have completed one set, rest for 60 seconds.
+Once you have completed a set, rest for 60 seconds.
 Repeat for a total of 3 to 4 sets.
-Use the beginner version if you’re truly a beginner and/or not used to much physical exercise.

-• Jumping Jacks
+• Jumping jacks

-• Deep Squats
+• Deep squats

-• Jumping Jacks
+• Jumping jacks

-• Plank Push Ups
+• Plank push-ups

-• Jumping Jacks
+• Jumping jacks

 • Lunges

-3. How to Do the Exercises
+3. How to do the exercises

-Stand with feet a little more than hip distance apart.
-Arms at your side.
-Begin by jumping your feet out the sides while raising your arms to the side, to a level above your head, then returning to the start Do this in one continuous movement.
-If you want to make a little harder, perform a power jack by going into a half squat each time you land and by jumping as high as you can each time you jump.
+If you want to make it a little harder, perform a power jack by going into a half squat each time you land and by jumping as high as you can each time you jump.

 Instead of jumping, step one foot at a time out to the side while raising your arms.

-Deep Squats
+Deep squats

 Stand with feet hip distance apart, keeping your abs tight.
 Lower into a squat by sticking your glutes back as if sitting in a chair (while keeping your upper body upright).
 Go as low as you can, trying to get your quads parallel to the ground.
-As you return to your starting position, squeeze the glutes.
-(It’s a great glute exercise.)
-Try to put all of your weight in your heels as you perform this exercise.

-Beginner Squats
+Beginner squats

-Do half squats by starting in the same position, but instead of going all the way down to the parallel position, only go half way, then return to the starting position.
+Do half squats by starting in the same position, but instead of going all the way down to the parallel position, only go halfway, then return to the starting position.
 Again, make sure to squeeze your glutes on the way up and keep your weight in your heels throughout the exercise.

 To perform this exercise, get in push-up position, keeping elbows slightly bent and hands directly under the shoulders.
 Make sure your body is straight from your head to your feet.
 To help, slightly tuck the hips and squeeze the abs.

 Now, lower to the forearms, starting with the left arm.
 Once both arms are bent and you are on both forearms, lift back up to starting position by pushing up with the right hand.
-Continue this sequence, alternating arms.

 Perform the above exercise, but on the knees instead of the toes.
 Make sure to keep the neck and back aligned.

-Static Lunges
+Static lunges

-Stand with one foot forward in a lunge position keeping your front knee at a 90 degree angle and upper body upright.
+Stand with one foot forward in a lunge position, keeping your front knee at a 90-degree angle and upper body upright.
 Lunge as low as possible, but without the back knee touching the floor, then return to the starting position and repeat in a continuous movement.

-Perform 30 seconds on each leg.
-To make it harder, you can do jumping lunges.
 To do this, start in the same position.
 Keeping your balance, jump to switch your foot positioning by taking the front foot back and the back foot to the front, much like scissor jumps but with a deep lunge.
-You can use your arms to assist in the jumping motion.
-For example, when the left foot is forward, the right arm will be forward.
-It should be natural.
-Make sure to land softly, switching in a continuous movement.

-Beginner Lunges
+Beginner lunges

-Risks and Precautions
+Risks and precautions

-As I noted above, make sure you start slowly if you are new to exercise.
-Make sure you warm up before any exercise and do some stretching after any exercise.
-Check with your doctor before performing any exercise, especially if you have any disease or are pregnant.
+As noted above, make sure you start slowly if you are new to exercise.
+Also make sure you warm up before any exercise and do some stretching after any exercise.

-Final Thoughts
+Final thoughts

 • Start off slowly, even with no-jump jacks.